-The knowledge is there to feed the Earth’s people-all of them- with healthy organic food.
-The knowledge is there to shelter everyone.
-And especially the knowledge is there to do all this and repair the Earths bio systems so they remain hospitable to all creation.
+Through my study of Permaculture systems around the world,I have come to believe the knowledge is available to feed the Earth’s people-all of them- with healthy organic food.
+The knowledge is available to shelter everyone.
+And especially the knowledge is available to do all this and repair the Earths bio systems so they remain hospitable to all creation.

-China has reclaimed an area the size of Belgium from dust, erosion, and poverty to become green and productive, a place where people can live abundantly and want to come back to.
-And these projects are going on everywhere, but they don’t sell newspapers, yet.
+China has reclaimed an area the size of Belgium from dust, erosion, and poverty (loess plateau) to become green and productive, a place where people can live abundantly and want to come back to.
+And these projects are going on everywhere, but they don’t sell newspapers in this country , yet.

 Here in the United States there are still many who have never heard the word Permaculture.
 It runs counter to economic “growth”, so it is not widely publicized.
-But economic growth is really not all it is cracked up to be and economic stability might be the better goal.
+Centralized food supply and power generation are great ways to centralize power and wealth.
+But they are poor ways to supply energy and food.